 What type of audit do I need?

-For providers registering to deliver ‘low risk’ supports, you will require a Verification Audit (as of January 1, 2020).
+For providers registering to deliver ‘low risk’ supports, you will require a Verification Audit.
 All other providers will need to undergo a Certification audit.

 LOW RISK NDIS SUPPORTS:

 - Assistive Products for Personal Care and Safety

 - Personal Mobility Equipment